StephenOTT/Camunda-to-Kogito/README.md

 Kogito has Task console, Management Console, Sandbox, and various other sub UIs that can be optionally combined.

 Kogito connects with OIDC for auth, and Camunda requires custom setup.

+# Decision Management

+Camunda has DMN

+Kogito has DMN and Drools + TrustyAI and some other predictive modeling capabilities